mikefarah/yq/pkg/yqlib/doc/Traverse (Read).md

-This is the simplest (and perhaps most used) operator, it is used to navigate deeply into yaml structurse.
+This is the simplest (and perhaps most used) operator, it is used to navigate deeply into yaml structures.
 ## Simple map navigation
 Given a sample.yml file of:
 ```yaml